p4lsec/fordpass/README.md

 First, you will need the username, password, and VIN for your Ford.
 Store these values in fordpass.conf.
 Remember to take proper security measures to protect this file.

-Next, make sure you have the 'requests' library installed:
+Next, make sure you have the 'requests' library installed (unless using Docker):

 `pip3 install requests`